1xayd1/lightlang/README.md

      width="100"
      alt="Logo">
 # lightlang
-A simple experiment language implemented in golang.
+lightlang is a fairly fast and compact language implemented in golang.
-I thought it'd be nice to make something like luau typescript python and other languages in golang so i decided to make this;
+It's supposed to incorporate 3 syntax styles from other languages such as: luau, typescript, javascript, golang and others...

 To build your own version of the project use build.bat file:
 ```